-Welcome to this month's edition of Money Minutes for Doctors where we take a detailed look at the advantages of the Roth IRA.
+Welcome to this month's edition of Money Minutes for Doctors where we take a detailed look at the advantages of the Roth 401K.
 The Roth is a often mentioned financial product but the understanding of its pearls goes a lot deeper than just the name...it is more than just a retirement account!
 It is our pleasure to welcome back Katherine Vessenes, JD, CFP®, RFC, Founder and President of MD Financial Advisors for another glimpse into the world of personal financial wellness for physicians and their families.

 About Ms. Vessenes: